Queen Cell Guide

 Field answer

-Empty cup = no action.
-Charged cell (larva + royal jelly) = colony is preparing a queen.
-Capped cell = you’re late in the process; record the stage and act deliberately.
+Empty cup = usually monitor rather than act.
+Charged cell (larva + royal jelly) = colony is actively preparing a queen.
+Capped cell = you’re later in the process; record the stage and act deliberately.
+If you want the full biological timing behind these stages, use the Queen Cell Timeline.

 Cup (play cup)